 And check out this cover:

 Instead of focusing on sci-fi imagery like the original covers, this one focus more on the comedy elements with 3 (presumably drunk) aliens partying with poor Roger.

 And it shows:

-Isn’t just the audio, the animation and the music that have been improved, the art style and new visual gags are more than welcoming sights.
+It isn’t just the audio, the animation and the music that has been improved, the art style and the new visual gags are more than welcoming sights.
 Almost everything is improved in the remake.
 There’s even more references included.

 The new gags are funnier than ever, including a sports-type replay commentary from the Two Guys from Andromeda on some of Roger’s deaths.